hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Block-Signing/tss-block-signing.md

 In addition to the `share_signature`, the `roster_hash` and `share_index` are needed to identify the share public key to use for validation.
 The `message_hash` is needed to identify the message that was signed.
 A ledger signature can be produced by a threshold number of `share_signatures` for the same message.
-The threshold value for aggregation is determined by the roster indicated by the `roster_hash`.
+The threshold value for aggregation is `(TS +2)/2` using integer division where `TS` is the total number of shares in the roster indicated by the `roster_hash`.
+See the `TSS-Ledger-ID` proposal for more information on the threshold value.

 ```protobuf
 message TssShareSignatureTransaction {